data-patrol/patrol/README.md

 # patrol

+Hello and welcome!

-We are building a lightweight data quality tool.
-The general idea is that it will help to execute data quality checks across multiple data sources and help identify and manage data quality issues.
-It will come with a simple web UI.
-The first alpha release is expected (hopefully) some time between October and December 2022.
+We are a small team of data enthusiasts building a lightweight data quality tool.
+The general idea is that it will help to execute data quality checks across multiple data sources and help to monitor and manage data quality.
+With the right use, we think it can bring data quality to the next level!

+The tool will come with a simple web UI and will initially support the following data sources:
+- Databricks
+- SQL Server
+- Oracle
+- MySQL / MariaDB
+- PostgreSQL

+The first release (rc1) is expected (hopefully) some time between November and December 2022.
 Stay tuned!

-You can reach out to us if you are interested in the project - smirnov860860 [at] gmail.com.
+You can reach out to us if you are interested in contribution to the project - smirnov860860@gmail.com.